Dear Student Participant:

 The Governor’s Giant Vision Student Competition will give you the opportunity to pursue your idea by writing a business plan and, if selected as a qualifier, make a formal presentation.
 A panel of business experts will review all entries and select up to 12 qualifiers who will attend the final competition in April when finalists will give presentations and discuss their ideas with seasoned business and financial experts.

 The winner will be awarded $5,000, with second, third, fourth and fifth place prizes being $4,000, $3,000, $2,000 and $1,000, respectively.
 The remaining qualifiers will receive $500 each.
 Selection of winners will be based on a combination of the viability of the business proposal, including considerations of potential competition, likelihood of success, market size and profitability.
 Final decisions about each applicant are at the discretion of the program judges.

-As a student applicant, you may choose to apply either in the Student or the Business Competition.
-Information about both appears on the www.southdakotagiantvision.com website.
+As a student applicant, you may choose to apply either in the Student or Business Competition but you may not apply in both.

 The focus of this program is on the business plan or business model and is not limited to technology entries.

 While starting your own business may seem overwhelming, it can also be very rewarding.
 We hope you will find the experience you gain by entering the Governor’s Student Business Competition to be as valuable as others have found it to be.
 As you begin writing your business plan, please take advantage of assistance from the agencies listed throughout the website.

 South Dakota Chamber of Commerce and Industry